gilch/hissp/README.md

 Note that you usually would want to recompile the whole project rather than only the changed files like Python does, because macros run at compile time.
-Changing a macro normally doesn't affect the code that uses it until it is recompiled.
+Changing a macro in one file normally doesn't affect the code that uses it in other files until they are recompiled.

 > How do I import things?